DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-inline-cell-editing.md

 ## Import

-Use the following statement to import a plugin with embedded theme components:
+Use the following statement to import the plugin with embedded theme components:

 ```js
 import { TableInlineCellEditing } from '@devexpress/dx-react-grid-material-ui';